Accelerated Distributed Nesterov Gradient Descent: Algorithm Development

-For the aforementioned reasons, in this paper we avoid the use of an inner loop.
+For the above reasons, in this paper we do not use an inner loop.
 Instead, we use a gradient estimation sequence recently proposed in \cite{xu2015augmented,qu2016harnessing,nedich2016achieving}, which is a more efficient use of consensus steps to get the correct descent direction.
 Briefly speaking, our algorithm uses descent direction $s_i(t)$, which has its own update formula \eqref{eq:alg:update_elementwise_4} \eqref{eq:nsc:update_elementwise_4}, and can be shown to asymptotically converge to the average gradient, the correct descent direction.
 The way it works is that, at each time $t$, $s_i(t+1)$ averages over neighbors' $s_j(t)$, which itself is an estimate of the average gradient at time $t$, and then $s_i(t+1)$ adds ``incremental information'', i.e. the difference between the new gradient and the previous gradient ($\nabla f_i(y_i(t+1)) - \nabla f_i(y_i(t))$).
 The incremental information makes sure the estimator tracks the latest gradient, and the incremental information is expected to be ``small'', since $\Vert \nabla f_i(y_i(t+1)) - \nabla f_i(y_i(t))\Vert\leq L \Vert y_i(t+1) - y_i(t)\Vert $ and we can make $\Vert y_i(t+1)-y_i(t)\Vert $ small by carefully controlling the step size.
 Given the small incremental information, $s_i(t)$ asymptotically gives a good estimate of the average gradient, which allows us to use a larger step size than \eqref{eq:jakovetic_dng} and improve the convergence rate.
 The use of such gradient estimator has gained popularity recently and our earlier work \cite{qu2016harnessing} provides more details explaining how it works.
 Using this gradient estimator $s_i(t)$, we have avoided the disadvantages associated with the inner loop approach.
-Our algorithms are easier to implement, do not need the bounded gradient assumption, and achieve linear convergence rates for strongly convex and smooth functions.
-Put in the context of \cite{jakovetic2014fast}, for convex and smooth functions, our algorithm has a $O(\frac{1}{t^{1.4-\epsilon}})$ (Theorem~\ref{thm:nsc:vanishing}) convergence rate, which is the fastest among gradient-based distributed methods that do not use an inner loop of consensus steps.
-We also show a $O(\frac{1}{t^{2}})$ rate (Theorem~\ref{thm:nsc:fixed}) with additional assumptions, which matches that of \cite[D-NC]{jakovetic2014fast} though we do not use an inner loop.
-Further, we believe the additional assumption in Theorem~\ref{thm:nsc:fixed} is needed only because our analysis is not sharp enough, and we conjecture the $O(\frac{1}{t^2})$ rate holds without the assumption.
-How to improve our analysis to remove the assumption remains our future work.
+Our algorithms are easier to implement, do not need the bounded gradient assumption, and achieve linear convergence rates for strongly convex and smooth functions. { This being said, we acknowledge that for convex and smooth functions, our algorithm's rate $O(\frac{1}{t^{1.4-\epsilon}})$ (Theorem~\ref{thm:nsc:vanishing}) is slower than that of the inner-loop approach D-NC \cite{jakovetic2014fast}'s rate $O(\frac{1}{t^{2-\epsilon}})$, as our method requires smaller step size (Theorem~\ref{thm:nsc:vanishing}).
+With the additional assumption on the functional form, our method can also achieve a $O(\frac{1}{t^{2}})$ rate (Theorem~\ref{thm:nsc:fixed}) matching that of \cite[D-NC]{jakovetic2014fast}.
+Though we need the additional assumption, we comment that \cite[D-NC]{jakovetic2014fast} relies on the bounded gradient assumption which we do not need.
+To sum up, for the class of convex and smooth functions, the comparison between our proposed method and D-NC is complicated - one should take into account the type of functions and whether they meet the assumptions in our paper or the ones in \cite[D-NC]{jakovetic2014fast}, and one should also consider the complexity in implementation - e.g. the inner-loop approach would require additional coordination including agreeing on when to switch between the inner-loop and the outer-loop. }}

 }